• Skip to primary navigation

 Stovetop: Place the stew in a saucepan, cover, and reheat over low heat, frequently stirring so that it doesn't stick.

-If you tried this Lamb Stew Instant Pot Recipe, let me know!
-I'd love for you to come back and give the recipe a star rating and/or a review in the comments! 🙂 Let's stay connected, so please share photos of your creations with me and others on Instagram, Facebook, and Pinterest!
+If you tried this recipe, let me know!
+I'd love for you to come back and give the recipe a 5 star rating and leave a review in the comments! ๐Ÿ™‚ Let's stay connected, so please follow me on YouTube, TikTok, Instagram, Facebook, and Pinterest!
+Subscribe to my newsletter to get healthy fresh recipe ideas every week!

 lamb stew in an instant pot ready to serve